BarzinL/GenomeSim/README.md

 ## 🔬 Research

-GenomeSim is part of ongoing research at BART (Barzin's Advanced Research & Technology) focused on:
+GenomeSim is part of ongoing research focused on:

 - Reducing bias in genomic databases
 - Quantifying uncertainty in computational biology